What can a wife focus on to strengthen sexual intimacy with her husband?

 The best sex flows out of a healthy marriage.
 What you are outside the bedroom is what you bring to the bedroom.The best sex flows out of a healthy marriage.
 What you are outside the bedroom is what you bring to the bedroom.

-There’s no shortcut; if you can’t spare a few minutes to cool down so you have better communication in your marriage, there’s no use investing money on that fancy piece of lingerie to rocket the sex.
+There’s no shortcut; if you can’t spare a few minutes to regulate, heal and address individual issues so you have better communication in your marriage, there’s no use investing money on that fancy piece of lingerie to rocket the sex.

-Certainly, a good tumble can smoothen communication because it knocks down barriers and increases goodwill.
+Certainly, sometimes a good tumble between two empathetic healthy spouses can smoothen communication because it knocks down barriers and increases goodwill.
 But make-up sex should not be the go-to path to normalize communication.

-I have learned that the more I invest in growing a healthy marriage overall, the more robust our sex life.
+I have learned that the more I invest in growing a healthy marriage overall, the more healthy our sex life.

 So when the days slide by without a single sexual encounter and instead of panicking, I consider the rest of the marriage: are we still friends?
-Are we still talking, laughing?
+Are we still talking, laughing, growing?

-After that, we figure what needs to be adjusted or addressed.
+After that, we can figure what needs to be adjusted or addressed.

 There are specific things I pray for when I pray for our intimacy